-Rodney L. Waller, Senior Vice President and Chief Compliance Officer joined Range in 1999.
+Rodney L. Waller, Senior Vice President joined Range in 1999.
 Mr. Waller served as Corporate Secretary from 1999 until 2008.
-In 2005, Mr. Waller was designated by our Board of Directors as the Chief Compliance Officer.
-Previously, Mr. Waller was Senior Vice President of Snyder Oil Corporation, now part of Devon Energy Corporation.
+Previously, Mr. Waller was Senior Vice President of Snyder Oil Corporation.
 Before joining Snyder, Mr. Waller was with Arthur Andersen.
 Mr. Waller is a certified public accountant and petroleum land man.
-Mr. Waller served as a director of Range from 1988 to 1994.
-Mr. Waller received a Bachelor of Arts degree in Accounting from Harding University.
+Mr. Waller received a Bachelor of Arts degree in Accounting, summa cum laude, from Harding University.

-Mark D. Whitley, Senior Vice President-Southwest Business Unit and Engineering Technology, joined Range in 2005.
-Previously, he served as Vice President-Operations with Quicksilver Resources for two years.
+Mark D. Whitley, Senior Vice President - Southwest & Engineering Technology, joined Range in 2005.
+Previously, he served as Vice President - Operations with Quicksilver Resources for two years.
 Before joining Quicksilver, he served as Production/Operation Manager for Devon Energy, following the merger of Mitchell Energy with Devon.
 From 1982 to 2002, Mr. Whitley held a variety of technical and managerial roles with Mitchell Energy.
-Notably, he led the team of engineers at Mitchell Energy who applied new stimulation techniques to unlock the shale gas potential in the Fort Worth Basin.
+Notably, he led the team of engineers at Mitchell Energy who applied new stimulation techniques to unlock the shale gas potential in the Barnett Shale formation in the Fort Worth Basin.
 Previous positions included serving as a production and reservoir engineer with Shell Oil.
-He holds a Bachelor's degree in Chemical Engineering from Worcester Polytechnic Institute and a Master's degree in Chemical Engineering from the University of Kentucky.
+Mr. Whitley holds a Bachelor's degree in Chemical Engineering from Worcester Polytechnic Institute and a Master's degree in Chemical Engineering from the University of Kentucky.